THE COLLECTION AGENCY FILES (Exile Editions), coming Fall 2023

 Superb.
 The characters are as notable and outrageous as the storyline ...
 The Last News Vendor by Michael Mirolla is an unconventional, though strangely appealing journey into another dimension, and I recommend it to those who prefer a bit of the extraordinary in their reading adventures.

 "World Poetry Celebrates the Great Michael Mirolla!"
-World Poetry Cafe (100.5 FM) interview and feature, 7 January 2019
+World Poetry Cafe (100.5 FM) interview and feature

 Michael Mirolla in The Photographer in Search of Death tells us stories that blend the explicable with the inexplicable.
 As if a camel were actually passing through the eye of a needle, these stories pass what is commonplace through a hyper-realistic lens into the utterly mysterious.
 Houses have rooms that appear and disappear.
 Very real objects, invaded by an unbelievable force, become believably unreal.
 Streets filled with everyday individuals become— in our modern technological environment— ultra ordinary.
 What we wish to avoid becomes unavoidable.
 This is a world beyond the merely "magical"— this is a binary world of becoming.

-Read Michael Mirolla's interview with Saira Peesker on here
+Read Michael Mirolla's interview with Saira Peesker on Inside Halton here

 Listen here to Michael Mirolla's interview with Valentino Assenza on CIUT 89.5 FM HOWL